 Probability: According to FEMA National Risk Index Bowie County risk for lightning is Very Low.
-Based on historical records and input from the planning team the probability of occurrence for future lightning events in Bowie County, including the jurisdiction of DeKalb, Hooks, Leary, Maud, Nash, New Boston, Red Lick, Redwater, Wake Village, and TexAmericas Center are likely, however, the likely hood of it damaging a building or a critical facility is unlikely.
-The planning team stated that lightning occurs regularly in the area.
+Based on historical records and input from the planning team the probability of occurrence for future lightning events in Bowie County, including the jurisdiction of DeKalb, Hooks, Leary, Maud, Nash, New Boston, Red Lick, Redwater, Wake Village, and TexAmericas Center are unlikely, including damage to a building or a critical facility.